designer-brands/lod/readme.md

 1. It only includes features that are really needed in our project.

-2. Unlike `lodash`, it advocates the use of native Javascript API whenever it's possible.
+2. Unlike `lodash`, `lod` advocates the use of native Javascript API whenever it's possible.

-In other words, it does not provide aliases or wrappers for native methods if these native methods are already simple and clear enough to use.
+In other words, `lod` does not provide aliases or wrappers for native methods if these native methods are already simple and clear enough to use.
 (One special case is the `sortBy` method, because the compare function of the native `Array.sort()` method has a confusing api.
 See `sortBy` documentation for more details.)

 These 2 points above will ensure that `lod` will not get bloated as `lodash`.